lambdaofgod/matrix-factorization/README.md

 * jupyter-notebook
 * numpy
 * pandas
+* seaborn
 * h2o

-Note that first three packages are by default available in Anaconda.
+Note that first four packages are by default available in Anaconda.